-No of shots Eighty per firer - 40 x 5.56mm, 40 x 9mm.

-Targets Fig 11, 2 x Fig 14, 1 x Fig 21 and 1 x Fig 22.
+Eighty per firer - 40 x 5.56mm, 40 x 9mm.
+No of shots Targets Fig 11, 2 x Fig 14, 1 x Fig 21 and 1 x Fig 22.

-One Prize The Royal Marines Challenge Bowl, originally presented in 1954 by the Royal Marines for the Inter Services Sub-Machine Gun Match which was discontinued in 1990, then presented to the top scoring overseas Service Rifle team in the United Service, and reallocated for this match in 2002, and nine NRA Gold Medals.
+The Royal Marines Challenge Bowl, originally presented in 1954 by the Royal Marines for the Inter Services Sub-Machine Gun Match which was discontinued in 1990, then presented to the top scoring overseas Service Rifle team in the United Service, and reallocated for this match in 2002, and nine NRA Gold Medals

-Phase 1a

-Distance 100m.

-Position Standing supported.
+Standing supported.
+Position

 No of shots Ten.
 Targets One Fig 11 (Target No 1).

 Timing One exposure of eight seconds followed by four

 exposures of three seconds at irregular intervals.

 Scoring 5, 4, 3 and 2.

-- DROCEDURE

-- 1 Firers are to be in the patrol position three metres behind the firing point.
+- Firers are to be in the patrol position three metres behind the firing point.
 The Secondary Weapon (Pistol) is to be loaded and holstered.
 Rifles will then be loaded and made ready with the safety catch applied. - 2 On the appearance of a target the firer is to advance to the 100 yards firing point, adopt the standing supported position and fire two shots at Target 1. - 3 After the first exposure firers may remain in the aim between exposures. - 4 Only two shots may be fired during each exposure. - 5 At the end of the practice firers are to apply safety catches and adopt the patrol position

-Distance 75m.
+Phase 1b

 Position Kneeling supported.

-No of shots Ten.

 Targets One Fig 11 (Target No 1).

-Timing One exposure of one second, followed eight seconds later by two exposures of six seconds, with an interval between exposures.
+Timing One exposure of one second, followed eight

+seconds later by two exposures of six seconds, with

+an interval between exposures.

 Scoring 5, 4, 3 and 2 (Optic).

-PROCEDURE